In-App Chat vs. SMS: What’s the Difference?

 Which is Right for Your App?

-SMS is best suited for short, functional, and instructional messages to your app's users and customers.
-However, while there can be benefits to a one-way communication line, there are also disadvantages.
+When comparing in-app chat to SMS, we can see that SMS is best suited for short, functional, and instructional messages to your app's users and customers.
+While there can be benefits to a one-way communication line, there are also disadvantages.
 In-app chat offers multi-way communication where users can create groups with each other or talk 1:1, as well as send and receive messages from your app's team.

 With the increasing saturation of apps for all industries on the market, set yours apart by curating a personalized, community-based, and holistic environment with in-app chat.
 It supports a seamless UX, is easily integrated, doesn't require users to offer up their personal contact information, and offers a richer experience than what SMS can provide.